Boost Your Business Growth with the Power of Quality Data

 6. Keep Your Process Notes Current

-With new hires, updated software, and evolving systems, it’s essential to keep documentation fresh.
-Maintain a simple reference that explains where data comes from, who owns it, and how it should be managed.
+As you hire new people, update software, or change systems, it’s important to keep your documentation up to date.
+Keep a simple guide that explains where data comes from, who is responsible for it, and how it should be managed.

 7. Track a Few Essential Metrics